CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 It’s time to solve problems.
 That huge noggin of yours did not evolve to its gargantuan stature just to be a food source for hungry zombies or nefarious brain-harvesting robots (or did it?!), so we’re guessing you have more experience and mental capacity than you give yourself credit for.
 After all, you did bag this awesome job, and someone besides your mom probably thinks your a genius.
 So start doing what separates you from the rest of the animal kingdom, and start problem-solving already!
 Figure out not just how to stay afloat in the water, but how to actually move more efficiently.
 This takes problem-solving, experimentation, and a lot of trial and error.

-While following directions and completing specific tasks is of course an essential trait for good employees, higher-level problem-solving skills are very desirable to (most) employers.
+While following directions and completing specific tasks is, of course, an essential trait for good employees, higher-level problem-solving skills are very desirable to (most) employers.
 Truth be told, there is a pretty ample supply of worker-bees who will do what they are programmed to do and go where they are told.
 But there are far fewer people who have mastered the ability to approach difficult and open-ended problems time and time again—whether they solve the problem or not.

 A sink-or-swim project may seem unfair in that it asks you to do the impossible with very little context or supervision, but this really is your chance to prove that you can be more than a drone.
 Even if all your efforts are coming up empty, at the very least you should keep a log or report to hand into your team member to show them that you know how to think through the issues, look for solutions, and recognize dead-ends.

-Many times, team member will give new recruits and interns ambiguous projects precisely because there are likely no good answers or solutions to the problem: They just need someone to go out and to confirm their suspicions.
-Think of it a bit like a scientist who needs to find not only the cure to a disease, but also all the potential solutions that do not work.
+Many times, a team member will give new recruits and interns ambiguous projects precisely because there are likely no good answers or solutions to the problem: They just need someone to go out and to confirm their suspicions.
+Think of it a bit like a scientist who needs to find not only the cure to a disease but also all the potential solutions that do not work.
 Your team member may send you out to double-check an unlikely lead because it is the most efficient use of resources to send you, the noob, while sending other more experienced researchers to do projects that are more likely to yield positive or more complex results.

 Don’t feel left out here: Negative results and dead ends are an integral component to finding actual solutions and to bettering the body of research for innovative scientists, businesses, and inventors.
 These initial dead-ends may not immediately result in glory, but if you do your job well by tracking your progress and your results, then you are going to be a highly-valued member of any successful team.
 Never forget that you can be an integral part of the problem-solving process no matter what your results are, and no matter how far along your skills have come when compared to other team members.
 In other words, just because you aren’t sporting six-packs for abs, doesn’t mean you can’t, err, drink, err…a six-pack…know what I’m saying…(forget it, stupid attempt at humor, please move on to step four).

 Finally, you need to create value out of the situation.
 In step one, you got your $#*+ together like Buddha, in step two you learned to paddle like a three-legged dachshund, and in step three you started using your big noggin to solve problems; now it’s time for you to perform the miracle.
-In this epic moment you get to pull the rabbit out of the hat, be a hero, and convert your sink-or-swim project into a gold medal opportunity.
+In this epic moment, you get to pull the rabbit out of the hat, be a hero, and convert your sink-or-swim project into a gold medal opportunity.
 What we’re talking about here is value creation.

 There’s a lot that goes into this idea of value creation, but keep in mind that every business lives or dies by the value it creates for its customers and shareholders, and ultimately it needs its best employees to determine where they can capture, stake out, and create value.
 If you can show your team members early on in the game that you can build on the foundation of even a difficult project, you are on your way to becoming an invaluable asset to the company, and they will dub you Intern Jesus: The intern who turns water into wine.